 I find that the suggestions are great – stay away from your phone and electronics and then this article suggests that there’s an app for getting back to sleep.
 Doesn’t that involve electronic?

 Best practice is to keep electronics out of the room.
 But there are definitely times when using a meditation app can help when you REALLY need it.
 You can download some of the practices ahead of time, then you can keep your phone offline for the night still.
+Or, setup a Bluetooth speaker and leave the phone in another room.

 I used to wake and worry about things and couldn’t get to sleep for hours.
 I read that breathing control could help and followed the suggestion of breathe out for 10 seconds, hold 10 seconds, breathe in 10 seconds, hold 10 seconds, repeat.
 I combined this with holding the image of a blank dark TV screen.
 The first few times it took 3 or 4 cycles.
 Since then I rarely finish a full cycle before waking hours later.

 That’s a helpful tip.
 Thanks for sharing, Bruce.
-Breath work is an incredible tool.
+Breathwork is an incredible tool.

 I found this article really interesting as I often wake up in the middle of the night for unclear reasons.
 Fortunately, I already do many of your suggestions which makes me feel better about what I am doing.
 Thanks for the reassurances.